Longfellow Creek Floodplain Project

 Community benefits

-Historically, Longfellow Creek was an important natural drainage system that provided valuable habitat.
-Unfortunately, historic development has dismantled and in some places eliminated parts of the creek, degrading this important ecosystem.
+Historically, Longfellow Creek was an important natural drainage system that provided valuable habitat for fish and wildlife, green space for community recreation and forest health, and water quality protection.
+Unfortunately, historic land use development has dismantled, and in some places eliminated, parts of the creek, degrading this important ecosystem.

 Existing problems in Longfellow Creek include:

-• Excess stormwater and high peak flows due to historic development
+- Excess stormwater and high storm flows due to historic development

 Through this project, we have a chance to reconnect pieces of the creek in a way that improves drainage, adds resiliency to the creek, and invests in community needs and interests, such as improved access to Longfellow Creek and green recreation areas.
 Depending on the site(s) selected for restoration, there may also be opportunities for better trail connectivity along and across Longfellow Creek that will connect to the new transit improvements along Delridge Way.